-- 40. Safeguarding concerns about an early years setting, school or further education and skills provider may be identified by inspectors during an inspection, or may be brought to the attention of an inspector or Ofsted before or during an inspection.
-Safeguarding concerns may include: - delay or negligence in passing on concerns to the relevant agencies about a child or learner at risk of or suffering significant harm - the suspension or redeployment of a member of staff and a current safeguarding investigation - failure to follow statutory requirements, guidance, or locally agreed procedures for safer recruitment or for dealing with allegations against staff - failure to comply with the legal duty to refer to the DBS a member of staff who has harmed, or poses a risk of harm to, a child. - 41.
-When reporting on these issues, inspectors must take care not to include any information that might lead to identification of an individual child or learner or of a member of staff who is, or may be, under investigation by another agency.
+43. Inspectors may identify safeguarding concerns about an early years setting, school or further education and skills provider during an inspection.
+The concerns may also be brought to the attention of an inspector or Ofsted before or during an inspection.
+Safeguarding concerns may include:

+- delay or negligence in passing on concerns to the relevant agencies about a child or learner at risk of or suffering significant harm - the suspension or redeployment of a member of staff and a current safeguarding investigation - failure to follow statutory requirements, guidance, or locally agreed procedures for safer recruitment or for dealing with allegations against staff - failure to comply with the legal duty to refer to the DBS a member of staff who has harmed, or poses a risk of harm to, a child

+44. When reporting on these issues, inspectors must take care not to include any information that might lead to identification of an individual child or learner or of a member of staff who is, or may be, under investigation by another agency.
 Inspectors must be mindful that where a particular matter is under investigation it is not proven.
 It is also important that the inspection report should not contain information that might raise undue concerns among parents and the wider public that the children and learners in general are unsafe.
-There are instances when a member of staff may be absent because she or he has been suspended pending a safeguarding investigation.
-Parents or other staff
+There are instances when a member of staff may be absent because they have been suspended pending a safeguarding investigation.
+Parents or other staff may not be aware of the suspension and are most unlikely to be aware of any detail.